msimerson/safe-log-reader/README.md

 # Safe Log Reader

-Read plain or compressed log files from disk.
-Deliver batches of log lines to a shipper and wait for the shipper to verify delivery.
+Read plain or compressed log files from disk, deliver as [batches of] lines to a log consumer.
+Wait for the log consumer to report success.
 Repeat ad infinitum.

 ## Install